Sadly, due to the coronavirus pandemic, we have had to cancel the 2020 and 2021 festivals.

 Buy drinks tokens (cash only for payment).
 Go to our Entrance prices and token rates page.

-At the bar, drinks can be purchased using tokens only.
+At the Main Beer and Music event, drinks can be purchased using tokens only.
 No money is taken at the bar.
 You need to buy drink tokens on arrival at the Point of Sale desk (cash only).
 For more details, go to our Entrance price and token rates page.

 As a general rule, for safety reasons, no glass of any description is allowed on the festival site.
 For drinking glasses, please see information below.